Hereditary Graph Product Structure and $\cal H$-clique-width: Introduction

 \begin{theorem}[simplified~\Cref{thm:fromprods}] Let $Q$ be a simple graph of maximum degree $\Delta\geq2$ and $M$ be a simple graph of tree-width~$k$.
 Assume that a graph $G$ is a subgraph (not necessarily induced) of the strong product $Q\boxtimes M$, that is, $G\subseteq Q\boxtimes M$.
 Then: \begin{enumerate}[a)] \item There exists a graph $M_1$ of clique-width at most $(\Delta^2+2)\cdot\Delta^{2(\Delta+1)(k+1)}$ such that $G$ is isomorphic to an {\em induced} subgraph of the strong product~$Q\boxtimes M_1$; $\>G\subseteq_i Q\boxtimes M_1$. \item There exists a graph $M_2$ of tree-width at most $(k+1)(\Delta^2+1)\cdot\Delta^{2(\Delta+1)(k+1)}$ such that $G$ is isomorphic to an {\em induced} subgraph of the strong product~$Q\boxtimes M_2$; $\>G\subseteq_i Q\boxtimes M_2$. \end{enumerate} \end{theorem}

-\begin{theorem}[\Cref{cor:fromprods}] Assume that a graph $G$ is a subgraph (not necessarily induced) of the strong product $G\subseteq P\boxtimes M$ where $P$ is a path and $M$ is a simple graph of tree-width at most~$k$.
+Specifically, for the factor $Q$ being a path, we give the following (slightly improved over the previous theorem) bounds: \begin{theorem}[\Cref{cor:fromprods}] Assume that a graph $G$ is a subgraph (not necessarily induced) of the strong product $G\subseteq P\boxtimes M$ where $P$ is a path and $M$ is a simple graph of tree-width at most~$k$.
 Then there exists a graph $M_1$ of clique-width at most $4\cdot8^{k+1}=2^{3k+5}$, and a graph $M_2$ of tree-width at most $3(k+1)\cdot8^{k+1}$, such that $G$ is isomorphic to {\em induced} subgraphs of each of the strong products~$P\boxtimes M_1$ and~$P\boxtimes M_2$. \end{theorem}

-Specifically in relation to the Planar product structure theorem, \Cref{thm:fromprods00}, using the tree-width bound of $6$ on $M$ given by \cite{DBLP:journals/combinatorics/UeckerdtWY22} (\Cref{thm:origprod}), implies that every planar graph is an induced subgraph of the strong product of a path and a graph of tree-width at most $2^{3\cdot6+5}=8\,388\,608$.
+In relation to the Planar graph product structure theorem, \Cref{thm:fromprods00}, using the tree-width bound of $6$ on $M$ given by \cite{DBLP:journals/combinatorics/UeckerdtWY22} (\Cref{thm:origprod}), implies that every planar graph is isomorphic to an induced subgraph of the strong product of a path and a graph of tree-width at most $2^{3\cdot6+5}=8\,388\,608$.
 We improve the bound in the planar case down to~$39$: